yukoba/nd4j/getstarted.md

 	   <version>${nd4j.version}</version>
 	 </dependency>

+If you do this, Maven will automatically install the required libraries and you should be able to run ND4J.

 ND4J's version is a variable here.
 It will refer to another line higher in the POM, in the <properties> ... </properties> section, specifying the nd4j version and appearing similar to this:

 		<nd4j.version>0.0.3.5.5.3</nd4j.version>

-The number of the version will vary with new releases.
-Make sure you check the latest version available on Maven.

-Keep in mind that the JBLAS backend can be switched to Netlib Blas, or to Jcublas for GPU use.
-Check our [dependencies](../dependencies.html) page for advanced configuration changes.
-That page also explains how to check on the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cnd4j) of the libraries.
+The number of the version will vary as we progress with new releases.
+Make sure you check the latest version available on Maven Central.
+The backend does not have to be Jblas; it can be switched to Netlib Blas, or to Jcublas for GPUs.
+That's explained on our [dependencies](../dependencies.html) page, alongside more advanced configuration changes.
+The same page also explains how to check on the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cnd4j) of the libraries.

 Open App.java file that is created with every new Intellij project, and start writing code between the curly brackets you see after **public static void main( String[] args )**.